-- The cover is made of a thin, very soft viscose.
-It is breathable and allows you to engage more directly with the layers beneath it.
+- The cover is made of a thin, very soft viscose, and it is breathable and allows you to engage more directly with the layers beneath it.

 - 2 inches of a proprietary “AirFoam” comprise the top layer.
 Studies show this foam can relieve pressure better than memory foam while also being temperature neutral.